kapucuonur/kapucuonur/README.md

 };
 ```

-I'm passionate about creating **impactful digital solutions** that solve real-world problems.
-From **AI-powered applications** to **complex e-commerce systems**, I enjoy the entire journey from concept to deployment.
+I'm a passionate engineer who bridges the gap between Web, Native, and Hardware.
+I don't just build websites; I create system utilities for macOS, develop wearable apps for Garmin, and build cross-platform mobile solutions.

-**What drives me:** Clean code, user experience, and continuous learning.
+Whether it's optimizing a React backend or writing low-level code for a smartwatch, I enjoy the entire journey from concept to deployment.

 ---